akamai/AkamaiOPEN-edgegrid-java/README.md

 # EdgeGrid V1 Signer bindings for Java

+## Description

 Signs HTTP requests to OPEN API services, using EdgeGrid V1 signing algorithm.

+EdgeGrid signing algorithm implementation is agnostic HTTP client.
+Then you can use or create with a minimal effort a binding specific for HTTP client.
 Currently two bindings are available:

 * binding for [REST-assured][11]
 * binding for [Google HTTP Client Library for Java][10]

+This is an open-source library, and contributions are welcome.

+## Usage

-## Usage with REST-assured
+### Usage with REST-assured

 Include the following Maven dependency in your project POM: